smhr/ska-src-training-containers/README.md

 **Thursday 27/1/22:** technical support to get everything installed

-**Monday 31/1/22:** lessons and tuturials (around 3 hours in total, times TBC)
+**Monday 31/1/22:** lessons and tutorials (around 3 hours in total, times TBC)
-- Welcome, data handling challenges and portability
+- M. Massardi: Welcome, data handling challenges and portability
-- Introduction to the first SKA science data challenge & algorithm
+- P. Hartley: Introduction to the first SKA science data challenge & algorithm
-- Introduction to Git
+- M. Malenta: Introduction to Git
-- Introduction to Github/Gitlab
+- J. Moldon: Introduction to Github/Gitlab
+- M. Parra: Hands-on Gitlab
-- Introduction to Docker/Singularity containers
+- M. Parra, M. Malenta: Introduction to Docker/Singularity containers
-- Hands on Git and Containers - Beginners
+- A. Clarke: Hands on Git and Containers - Beginners

 **Thursday 3/2/22:** availability for Q&A (extended time zone availability)

 **Monday 7/2/22:** lessons and tutorials (around 3 hours in total, times TBC)
 - Open Q&A to follow up on the issues found
-- Intermediate Github - pull requests/command line
+- J. Moldon: Intermediate Github - pull requests/command line
-- Building your own custom containers
+- M. Malenta: Building your own custom containers
-- Hands on Git and Containers - Intermediate
+- A. Clarke: Hands on Git and Containers - Intermediate

 **Thursday 10/2/22:** availability for Q&A (extended time zone availability)